Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 excerpt: 'A review of what I said I would do in 2019, and what I actually did.'
 ---

+Hey there!
+I've been working on building a sustainable internet business for just over two years now, and I figured I should share some lessons I've learned along the way.

+In summary, over the years I've built: a job board, an appointment scheduler, a room booking tool based on the appointment scheduler, a GraphQL monitoring service, an uptime monitoring service, and I'm currently building a web performance monitoring service.

-So, at the end of 2018 I wrote this article: [2018: Reflections on trying to start an internet business](https://maxrozen.com/2018/12/31/2018-review-starting-an-internet-business), at the end of which I promised I would:
+So, at the end of 2018 I wrote this article: [2018: Reflections on trying to start an internet business](https://maxrozen.com/2018/12/31/2018-review-starting-an-internet-business), in which I promised I would:

 - Launch OnlineOrNot, the GraphQL monitoring solution
 - Go camping more